 "The prison was designed to hold 330 people, and has 2,000 or more at any given time," he says.
 Brennan recalls that space is so overstuffed, prisoners are forced to sleep on top of each other and head-to-toe, "like sardines."

-Female residents, he notes, are faced with a particularly wrenching decision.
-They are allowed to have one child under five years of age live in the prison with them, and often they have to choose between their offspring.
+Female residents in the prison are faced with a particularly wrenching decision.
+They are allowed to have one child under five years of age live in the prison with them, and often they have to choose between which offspring can stay with them.

-Based on what he's seen, he's decided to put the album's proceeds towards legal representation for some of Zorba's prisoners.
-He's already started to make some headway; three of the female prisoners on the album have been released since its making.
+Based on what he's seen, Brennan has decided to put the album's proceeds towards legal representation for some of Zomba's prisoners.